 Use only on patients who are at least 25 years old or have been prescribed Nitroglycerine.

 Cardiac related chest pain

-Pulmonary edema with systolic BP over 100 mmHg Crack/Cocaine Overdose with chest pain
+Pulmonary edema with systolic BP over 100 mmHg for Crack or Cocaine overdose with chest pain

 0.4 mg SL every 5 min for continued chest pain up to a total of 3 tablets.